There is a lot of education in school about how to not get pregnant, but there are no school or university courses teaching how to get pregnant.

 There are many issues that can best be resolved before pregnancy.
 Seeing your doctor and having the appropriate tests done will help you improve your chances having a healthy baby.
 Should you see an infertility specialist now?
 Preconception care is a growing field to improve a woman's and man's health before pregnancy.
 Preconception or periconception care can have a significant impact on your and your baby's health.
 Preconception care involves several steps and often starts with meeting with a doctor or another healthcare provider who is experienced in this specialty, before pregnancy.

 Participate in the Babymed Fertility 101 University.
 It takes a sperm and an egg might seem obvious but it was a mystery until 1784.
-That’s when Catholic priest / biologist / physiologist Lazzaro Spallanzani put two and two together.
+That’s when Catholic priest, biologist, and physiologist Lazzaro Spallanzani put two and two together.
 He performed in vitro fertilization (IVF) on frogs and artificial insemination on a dog to prove the point.
 Before that, nobody truly knew where babies came from.

 With every menstrual cycle, a woman has a 25% chance of becoming pregnant if she’s having unprotected sex.
 That’s one chance out of four.
 It may take a few months to actually get there but, meanwhile, enjoy practicing.

 You may have heard that ovulation and the best chance for pregnancy occurs on day 14 after the first day of your last period.
-Whew!
-Calculate your fertile days on the #1 Fertility and Ovulation Calculator and Calendar.
 Your own menstrual cycle length will vary wildly over the course of your life so don’t get stuck on the number 14.
-PLUS, your fertile days END on the day of ovulation, and the very best days for having sex are the 4-5 days before and the day of ovulation.
+Plus, your fertile days end on the day of ovulation, and the very best days for having sex are the 4-5 days before and the day of ovulation.

 Once an egg leaves the ovary, it must be fertilized within 12 to 24 hours or it’s too late.
 Since it’s almost impossible to know the exact time of ovulation, fertilization might be more likely if there’s plenty of little swimmers already there, waiting for the magic moment.
 Sperm lives several days in the female body so stock up in advance.

 The more that’s learned about making babies, the more it becomes obvious mother and father in optimum health make the healthiest babies faster.
 Get both your bodies in good shape before trying to conceive a healthy family.
-You both need a diet rich in folic acid / folate (leafy greens, spinach, kale, broccoli, Brussels sprouts) so the baby’s brain and nervous system get off to the best start just days after conception but other nutrients are important, too.
+You both need a diet rich in folic acid and folate (leafy greens, spinach, kale, broccoli, Brussels sprouts) so the baby’s brain and nervous system get off to the best start just days after conception, but other nutrients are important, too.
 Drink lots of water and eat foods rich in omega-3 fatty acids, protein, calcium, and vitamins.
-And, please, don’t forget the zinc.
+And, please, don’t forget the zinc!